 Citizen science opportunities

 Some of the people helping to fill the gaps in our butterfly knowledge are citizen scientist groups like the Moths and Butterflies of New Zealand Trust (MBNZT), led by Jacqui Knight.
-Volunteers gather information by tagging butterflies, conducting butterfly counts and by walking transects to collect data about the number and locations of all our butterfly species.
+Volunteers gather information on monarch populations and host plant availability, and are working to prevent the extinction of the endeminc forest ringlet.
+From 2005–2021, MBNZT conducted a tagging programme to establish whether there were migration patterns within the monarch population.
+Tagging data has shown that the majority of monarchs overwinter in the area around where they eclose.
 The MBNZT welcomes school involvement.
-Students become citizen scientists by following established protocols and can engage in interesting and authentic research.
+Students become citizen scientists by following established protocols – such as setting up transects and observing monarchs in the school garden as part of the international Monarch Larva Monitoring Project.

-Ahi Pepe MonthNet is a Participatory Science Platform initiative that investigates the distribution and ecology in New Zealand.
+Ahi Pepe MothNet is a Participatory Science Platform initiative that investigates the distribution and ecology in New Zealand.
 It also has established protocols to ensure school students collect robust data about our native and introduced moth species.

 Butterflies and alternative conceptions